-Myelodysplastic syndromes are diseases of the blood and bone marrow.
-Normally, the bone marrow makes blood stem cells (immature cells) that develop into mature blood cells over time.
-A blood stem cell may become a myeloid stem cell or a lymphoid stem cell.
-The lymphoid stem cell develops into a white blood cell.
-The myeloid stem cell develops into one of three types of mature blood cells:
+A blood stem cell may become a lymphoid stem cell or a myeloid stem cell.
+A lymphoid stem cell becomes a white blood cell.
+A myeloid stem cell becomes one of three types of mature blood cells:

 - White blood cells that fight infection and disease.